epicMage/shimboot-tips/README.md

 In power management (or just power settings in general), change all settings that say "Suspend" to "Lock Screen", unless you want your computer to shut down after a light press of the power button or closing of the lid.
 Suspend is not supposed to shut down a Linux system, but it doesn't work on shimboot universally (see official shimboot github README).

-Also, chromebooks will restart with `power + refresh`.
+Also, chrorescues will restart with `power + refresh`.
 Avoid using this, as this may cause data corruption (also from ading2210).
 Instead, use linux's system shutdown functionality.
+Use `reboot` to shut down your system.

 Another helpful tip might be that `Ctrl+Shift+V` is paste in terminal, and to copy to clipboard select text and right-click to open a menu and hit copy to copy it.